aehlke/tag-it/README.markdown

 ## Events

-### onTagAdded (function, Callback)
+### beforeTagAdded (function, Callback)

 Can be used to add custom behaviour before the Tag is added to the DOM.

-The function receives an empty event, and the tag as parameters.
+The function receives an empty event, and two parameters: the `tag`, and `duringInitialization`.

+`duringInitialization` is a boolean indicating whether the tag was added during the initial construction of this widget, e.g. when initializing tag-it on an input with preloaded data.
+You can use this to tell whether the event was initiated by the user or by the widget's initialization.

     $("#mytags").tagit({
-        onTagAdded: function(event, tag) {
+        beforeTagAdded: function(event, tag) {
             // do something special
         }
     });

+### afterTagAdded (function, Callback)

+Behaves the same as **beforeTagAdded** except that it fires after the tag has been added to the DOM.
+It too receives the `duringInitialization` parameter — see **beforeTagAdded** for details.

-### onTagRemoved (function, Callback)
+### beforeTagRemoved (function, Callback)

-Can be used to add custom behaviour before the Tag is removed from the DOM.
+Can be used to add custom behaviour before the tag is removed from the DOM.

 The function receives an empty event, and the tag as parameters.

     $("#mytags").tagit({
-        onTagRemoved: function(event, tag) {
+        beforeTagRemoved: function(event, tag) {
             // do something special
         }
     });

+### afterTagRemoved (function, Callback)

+Behaves the same as **beforeTagRemoved** except that it fires after the tag has been removed from the DOM.

 ### onTagClicked (function, Callback)

-Can be used to add custom behaviour when the Tag is clicked from the DOM.
+Can be used to add custom behaviour when the Tag is clicked.
 The function receives the click event and the tag as parameters.

     $("#mytags").tagit({